graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 - [GraphQL specification validation](http://spec.graphql.org/June2018/#sec-Validation)
 - custom validation, for example: depth limit, complexity limit

-The server MAY choose to:
-- deny execution, the status code SHOULD be `400` (Bad Request)
+The server SHOULD deny execution with a status code of `400` (Bad Request).

-- attempt execution, the status code will depend on the validity of the result
+Note: In certain circumstances, for example persisted queries that were previously known to be valid, the server MAY attempt execution regardless of validation errors.

 ### Runtime validation